Buckle your seatbelts, the cloud craze has just begun.

 AI’s emergence is not, by itself, of concern.
 But what AI’s incorporation into businesses represents may be.
 Corporate views on AI has shifted.
 No longer is it the shiny new toy, full of promise, but unfit for enterprise use.
 Globally, AI augmentation and automation technologies are driving massive human capital productivity and efficiency improvements.

-Oracle reports that 89% of people use voice assistants for customer service, and 69% of enterprise customer service functions use AI-powered chatbots for anytime, anywhere connections.
+Oracle reports that 89% of people use voice assistants for customer service, and 69% of enterprise customer service functions use AI-powered chatbots for any time, anywhere connections.
 Improved and expanded data sets and less brittle tech have companies using AI to make decisions better and faster.
-Companies are watching complex decision improve and staff up-level while being freed up from routine work.
+Companies are watching complex decisions improve and staff up-level while being freed up from routine work.
 These people are being redeployed into new work – and with machines and people working in concert, corporate productivity is skyrocketing.

 Of course, experiencing software-led gains reinforces the need for more software.
 Newly empowered employees and businesses will lean even more on software capabilities to stay competitive with their hyper-productive peers.